 Similarly, Turkish carpets, often referred to as Anatolian carpets, are renowned for their patterns.
 These carpets are typically characterised by their geometric designs and vivid colours, which reflect their cultural and historical influences.
 Turkish knots, known for their tightness and strength, contribute to the longevity and robustness of these carpets.

 In the Caucasus region, carpets are distinguished by their bold, geometric patterns and vibrant colours.
-Areas like Kazak, Karabach, and Sjirvan are well-known for producing carpets that often feature stylised animal motifs and natural dyes.
+Areas like Kazak, Karabach, and Shirvan are well-known for producing carpets that often feature stylised animal motifs and natural dyes.
 The durability and artistic value of these carpets make them highly sought after.

 Additionally, the industrial evolution of carpet manufacturing has seen significant contributions from Western regions.
 The development of the power loom in the 19th century by Erastus Bigelow in the United States revolutionised carpet production, making high-quality carpets more accessible to the broader public.